esa/torchquad/README.md

-For a detailed list of required packages and packages for numerical backends, please refer to the conda environment files [environment.yml](/environment.yml) and [environment_all_backends.yml](/environment_all_backends.yml). torchquad has been tested with JAX 0.2.25, NumPy 1.19.5, PyTorch 1.10.0 and Tensorflow 2.7.0; other versions of the backends should work as well.
+For a detailed list of required packages and packages for numerical backends, please refer to the conda environment files [environment.yml](/environment.yml) and [environment_all_backends.yml](/environment_all_backends.yml). torchquad has been tested with JAX 0.2.25, NumPy 1.19.5, PyTorch 1.10.0 and Tensorflow 2.7.0 on Linux; other versions of the backends should work as well but some may require additional setup on other platforms such as Windows.

 ### Installation